Code-Institute-Submissions/portfolio-8/README.md

 ## Media

 *  All media files, used for the design of the project are selfmade.
-*  The used demo photo's are downloaded from the Shutterstock database (https://www.shutterstock.com)
+*  The used recipe images/photo's are downloaded from the Shutterstock database (https://www.shutterstock.com).

-## Acknowledgements